-- 2. Heterozygous Familial Hypercholesterolemia (HeFH).
-Approve for 1 year if the patient meets ONE of the following (A or B): - A) Initial Therapy.
-Approve if the patient meets ALL of the following (i, ii, or iii): - i.
+- 2. Heterozygous Familial Hypercholesterolemia (HeFH).Approve for 1 year if the patient meets ONE of the following (A or B): - A) Initial Therapy.
+Approve if the patient meets ALL of the following (i, ii, iii, and iv): - i.
 Patient is ≥ 18 years of age; AND - ii.
-Patient meets ONE of the following (a, b, or c): - a) Patient has an untreated low-density lipoprotein cholesterol (LDL-C) level ≥ 190 mg/dL (prior to treatment with antihyperlipidemic agents); OR - b) The diagnosis has been confirmed by genetic testing; OR

-Note: Examples include pathogenic variants at the low-density lipoprotein receptor (LDLR), apolipoprotein B (APOB), proprotein convertase subtilisin kexin type 9 (PCSK9), or low-density lipoprotein receptor adaptor protein 1 (LDLRAP1) gene. - c) Patient has been diagnosed with heterozygous familial hypercholesterolemia by meeting ONE of the following diagnostic criteria thresholds [(1) or (2)]: - (1) Prescriber confirms that the Dutch Lipid Network criteria score was > 5; OR - (2) Prescriber confirms that Simon Broome criteria met the threshold for "definite" or "possible (or probable)" familial hypercholesterolemia; AND - iii.
-Patient meets ONE of the following (a or b): - a) Patient meets BOTH of the following [(1) and (2)]: - (1) Patient has tried one high-intensity statin therapy (i.e., atorvastatin ≥ 40 mg daily; rosuvastatin ≥ 20 mg daily [as a single-entity or as a combination product]) for ≥ 8 continuous weeks; AND - (2) LDL-C level after this treatment regimen remains \geq 70 mg/dL; OR - b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1) Patient experienced statin-related rhabdomyolysis; OR Note: Statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [a ≥ 0.5 mg/dL increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]); OR - (2) Patient meets ALL of the following [(a), (b), and (c)]: - (a) Patient experienced skeletal-related muscle symptoms; AND
+Patient meets ONE of the following (a, b, or c): - a) Patient has an untreated low-density lipoprotein cholesterol (LDL-C) level ≥ 190 mg/dL (prior to treatment with antihyperlipidemic agents); OR - b) The diagnosis has been confirmed by genetic testing; OR Note: Examples include pathogenic variants at the low-density lipoprotein receptor (LDLR), apolipoprotein B (APOB), proprotein convertase subtilisin kexin type 9 (PCSK9), or low-density lipoprotein receptor adaptor protein 1 (LDLRAP1) gene. - c) Patient has been diagnosed with heterozygous familial hypercholesterolemia meeting ONE of the following diagnostic criteria thresholds [(1) or (2)]: - (1)Prescriber confirms that the Dutch Lipid Network criteria score was > 5; OR - (2)Prescriber confirms that Simon Broome criteria met the threshold for "definite" or "possible (or probable)" familial hypercholesterolemia; AND - iii.
+Patient meets ONE of the following (a or b): - a) Patient meets ALL of the following [(1), (2), and (3)]: - (1)Patient has tried one high-intensity statin therapy (i.e., atorvastatin ≥ 40 mg daily; rosuvastatin ≥ 20 mg daily [as a single-entity or as a combination product); AND - (2)Patient has tried one high-intensity statin above along with ezetimibe (as a single-entity or as a combination product) for ≥ 8 continuous weeks; AND - (3)Low-density lipoprotein cholesterol level after this treatment regimen remains ≥ 70 mg/dL; OR

-Note: Examples of skeletal-related muscle symptoms include myopathy (muscle weakness) or myalgia (muscle aches, soreness, stiffness, or tenderness).

-- (b) The skeletal-muscle related symptoms occurred while receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or combination products); AND - (c) When receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or as combination products), the skeletal-related muscle symptoms resolved upon discontinuation of each respective statin therapy (atorvastatin and rosuvastatin); OR
+- b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1) Patient experienced statin-related rhabdomyolysis; OR Note: Rhabdomyolysis is statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [a ≥ 0.5 mg/dL increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]); OR - (2) Patient meets ALL of the following [(a), (b), and (c)]: - (a) Patient experienced skeletal-related muscle symptoms; AND Note: Examples of skeletal-related muscle symptoms include myopathy (muscle weakness) or myalgia (muscle aches, soreness, stiffness, or tenderness). - (b)The skeletal-muscle related symptoms occurred while receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or combination product); AND - (c) When receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or as combination product), the skeletal-related muscle symptoms resolved upon discontinuation of each respective statin therapy (atorvastatin and rosuvastatin); OR

-Note: Examples of skeletal-related muscle symptoms include myopathy and myalgia.

-B) Patient Currently Receiving Nexlizet.
+Note: Examples of skeletal-related muscle symptoms include myopathy and myalgia. - iv.
+Preferred criteria are met for the as listed in the below table(s) - B) Patient Currently Receiving Nexletol.
 Approve if according to the prescriber, the patient has experienced a response to therapy.